dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

     The linker will link all these files in order.
 You can see that the code for `gpio-int.o` will be placed before `interrupt-asm.o`.
-So to pack the code densely, we place `test_cost` at the end of the `gpio-int.c` file, the interrupt handler and the assembly measurement routine (`measure_int_asm`) at the start of `interrupt-asm.S`.
+So to pack the code densely, we place `test_cost` at the end of the `gpio-int.c` file and place the interrupt handler and the assembly measurement routine (`measure_int_asm`) at the start of `interrupt-asm.S`.

-    You should then look at your `.list` file to see that they are right next to each other.
+    You should then look at your `.list` file to see that these three pieces are right next to each other.
 I had to tell `gcc` to not reorder routines by adding the flag to the makefile:

             CFLAGS +=  -fno-toplevel-reorder